coder/code-server/README.md

 Add the code-server `bin` directory to your `$PATH` to easily execute `code-server` without the full path every time.

-Here is an example script for installing and using a self-contained `code-server` release on Linux:
+Here is an example script for installing and using a static `code-server` release on Linux:

 ```bash
 curl -sSL https://github.com/cdr/code-server/releases/download/3.3.0/code-server-3.3.0-linux-amd64.tar.gz | sudo tar -C /usr/local -xz